-The Diocesan Ministerial Development Review Scheme (MDR) is designed for all licensed clergy to encourage, support and challenge in the exercise of both personal discipleship and ministry under God.
+The Diocesan Ministerial Development Review Scheme (MDR) is designed for all licensed clergy (stipendiary and SSM) beyond initial ministerial training (IME).
+The aim is to encourage, support and challenge in the exercise of both personal discipleship and ministry under God.

 with a focus on mission and your own personal well-being and that of your family (where appropriate)

 with a focus on leadership, organisation and administration,

 and on any changes which might need to be reflected in your role description;

 with a focus on church growth and ministry in schools.

 This is intended to be less formal than the other two years, with simpler paperwork.